 - All meetings must be open to the public.

-- All meetings must be reasonably publicized at least seven days in advance in @UWF.
+- All meetings must be reasonably publicized at least seven days in advance on the UWF Public Meetings webpage.

 - All decisions must be made publicly.